biosp4rk/mzmr/readme.txt

 --------
 3. Items
 --------
 You can randomize the location of abilities (such as Wave Beam, Hi-Jump, etc.), tanks (Energy, Missile, Super Missile, Power Bomb), or both.
-TODO: Remove items
+You can also remove up to 90 items.
+Removed items are marked as collected on the minimap.

 The "Game Completion" setting places restrictions on where items are located.
 If unchanged, there are no restrictions.
 However, you will immediately get stuck if Morph Ball is not the first item.
 "Beatable" means enough items can be obtained to beat the game.
 "100%" means that all items can be obtained.